lmaotrigine/Robo-VJ/README.md

 ## Adding the bot

-To use Robo-VJ on your server, you can add my public instance by [clicking here][oauth2-invite]
+To use Robo VJ on your server, you can add my public instance by [clicking here][oauth2-invite]

 You can also host the bot yourself, however I don't provide support for people that try to self-host.
 I don't want to spend time trying to troubleshoot issues that happen only with self-hosting,